chagge/LDAVariationsGibbsSampling/README.md

 LDAVariationsGibbsSampling
 ==========================

-Implementations of LDA Variations based Collapsed Gibbs Sampling.
+Implementations of LDA Variations based on Collapsed Gibbs Sampling.